wso2-open-operations/wso2-coin/apps/qr-portal/backend/README.md

 - The `description` field is optional
 - The `createdBy` field is automatically set from the authenticated user's email
 - The `createdOn` field is automatically set by the database
+- Duplicate QR codes are prevented (one QR per email for O2 Bar, one QR per session for Sessions)